 [ ] Do you use a tool to control the business?

-The more brands you have, the more control you have over the financial health of your dealership.
+The more boxes you tick, the more control you have over the financial health of your dealership.

 Not separating personal and business accounts.